SumoLogic/sumologic-documentation/docs/integrations/app-development/jmx.md

 id: jmx
 title: Java Management Extensions (JMX)
 sidebar_label: JMX
-description: The Sumo Logic App for Java Management Extensions (JMX) allows you to analyze and gain insights about Java applications.
+description: The Sumo Logic app for Java Management Extensions (JMX) allows you to analyze and gain insights about Java applications.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';